scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The SCION trust model differs from existing PKIs in two ways.
 First, no entity is globally omnipotent, as Isolation Domains elect their own locally scoped root of trust.
-This property would be lost if SCION were to rely on an existing PKI (i.e., the web PKI, the RPKI).
+This property would be lost if SCION were to rely on an existing PKI (i.e., the web PKI, the RPKI, ...).
 Second, changes to the trust roots require a voting process, making governance multilateral and each trust root resilient to the compromise of some of its keys.

-One might ask why SCION could not just rely on RPKI.
-Summarising the points discussed in this document, the CP-PKI distinguishes itself because of its trust model, which comprises independent trust roots that are a fundamental building block for SCION's Isolation Domains.
-RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs run a CA. This clashes with the trust model required for SCION's Isolation Domains, therefore the SCION control plane would not be able to leverage RPKI instead of the CP-PKI.
+RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs run a CA.
+This clashes with the trust model required for SCION's Isolation Domains, therefore the SCION control plane would not be able to leverage RPKI instead of the CP-PKI.
+Within SCION, RPKI is instead used to secure some of its transition mechanisms, as later explained in {{transition-mechanisms}}.

 In conclusion, SCION is built around a unique trust model, justifying the existence of the CP-PKI.